-In her television career, having worked as a producer/director, she held senior management positions for 20 years at the BBC, and as Controller of Documentaries and Contemporary Factual, was responsible for hundreds of hours of factual television including many award-winning programmes.
+In her television career, having worked as a producer/director, she held senior management positions for 20 years at the BBC, and was responsible for hundreds of hours of factual television including many award-winning programmes.

 Anne was educated in Belfast and Churchill College, Cambridge.